Playa Manzanillo sunset

 Click for entire article

-News | New York Times 2
+News | NY Times

 More American Retirees Seek Havens Abroad